mienaikoe/ziyu/Lore/Notes.md

 - Option 1: Uplift Gone Wrong
   - Summary
-    - The obscura wanted to uplift the civilization but, end up lifting up the strong civilizations: Holragi
+    - The obscura wanted to uplift the civilization but, end up lifting up the strong civilizations: Holrag
-    - They block the sun to stop Holragi and force the nation to unify.
+    - They block the sun to stop Holrag and force the nation to unify.
-    - Holragi fights back, but are futile.
+    - Holrag fights back, but are futile.
     - Volcanic areas like Ulukom become a fallback.
       - Forebears of life survived there against the same AI.
 How?
     - Book 2 would focus on their stalemate